ppsahu/bookbot/README.md

 # bookbot
-Create a project which analyses the contents of the book and provides a statistical view.
+Creating a project which analyses the contents of the book and provides a statistical view.